Sanngeeta/Swedish-Chef-Speak-project-7/README.md

-# Translator into Swedish Language
+# Translator Chef translator Language

-This is swedish translator which is use to translate your english language into swedish laguage!
+This is Chef translator which is use to translate your english language into Chef  laguage!

     Language using in project!